 1.1 Summary.
-HQ SACT is issuing a Request for Innovative Participation (RFIP) announcement in order to facilitate collaborative solutions between NATO HQ SACT Innovation Hub, industry, and academia.
-The purpose of this RFIP is to request representatives, from industry and academia, to submit solutions (either existing and/or under development) to the scenario presented at Annex I, to participate in the NATO 2021/Fall Innovation Challenge.
-Submissions shall conform to this RFIP.
+HQ SACT is issuing this Request for Innovative Participation (RFIP) announcement in order to facilitate collaboration between NATO HQ SACT Innovation Hub and industry and academia regarding solutions1.
+The purpose of this RFIP is to request representatives from industry and academia to submit solutions (either existing and/or under development) to the scenario presented at Annex I to participate in NATO Innovation Challenge 2022/Fall.
+Submissions must conform to this RFIP.

-A Selection Committee composed of representatives from NATO HQ SACT, advisors from the IC-21/Fall Partners and other relevant experts invited by NATO HQ SACT will select up to 10 solutions amongst the responses submitted by industry, academia, or by individuals (participating under separate Terms of Participation).
-The selected solutions will be invited to participate in the IC-21/Fall Pitch Day on November 30, 2021.
-Participation in the Pitch Day is exclusively online.
-An Advisory Panel will be composed of representatives from NATO HQ SACT, the IC-21/Fall Partners and other relevant experts invited by NATO HQ SACT.
+A Selection Committee composed of representatives from NATO HQ SACT, advisors from the IC-22/Fall Partners2 and other relevant experts invited by NATO HQ SACT will select up to 10 solutions amongst the responses submitted by industry, academia, or by individuals (participating under separate Terms of Participation).
+The selected solutions will be invited to participate in the IC-22/Fall Pitch Day on October 12, 2022.
+Participation in the Pitch Day will be either online or on-site (Bucharest, Romania).
+An Advisory Panel will be composed of representatives from NATO HQ SACT, the IC-22/Fall Partners and other relevant experts invited by NATO HQ SACT.
 The Advisory Panel will assist in assessing which solution(s) respond best to the scenario.
-The final selection of the IC-21/Fall winners will be performed by a Board, composed entirely by representatives of HQ SACT.
+The final selection of the IC-22/Fall winners will be performed by a Board, composed by representatives of NATO HQ SACT and advisors from the IC-22/Fall Partners.